 it easily by using some Ronsonol lighter fuel on a

-cotton ball and rubbing it off.
+cotton ball to rub it off.

-Next, stuff your jar, and the lid
+Next, stuff your candle jar, and the lid

 tightly with cotton balls or Polyfil.
 If you